Jenny M. Lewis: Governance

-Public policy and policy design
+Public policy design and innovation

 Lewis' significant contributions to public policy and policy design have led to numerous insights.
 In particular, she emphasized three ideal-type design approaches—optimization, exploration, and co-creation—that characterize policy design.
 She also examined the influence of networks on health policy agendas, underscoring the crucial role of influence in shaping priorities and demonstrated the use of deliberate strategies to enhance the position of more peripheral issues within policy-making networks.
-Furthermore, her investigations looked into the interplay between governance, public policy, and boundary-making.
-Together with Mark Considine and Damon Alexander, she drew attention to the role of individual policy actors, highlighting the significance of their expertise and skills in shaping policy processes, calling for an increased emphasis on the contributions of individual policy actors in policy-making literature.
+Other work has examined the role of individual policy actors, highlighting the significance of their expertise and skills in shaping policy processes, calling for an increased emphasis on the contributions of individual policy actors in policy-making literature.

-Research policy and innovation

-Lewis has also worked on research (or science) policy and public sector innovation.
-She examined the impact of academics disciplines and national policy settings on research collaboration and research performance.
-She analyzed the attributes and constraints of policy labs, unveiling supportive structures and processes that foster creative policy solutions.
-Her research concerning public sector innovation has emphasized the emergence of innovation labs as novel avenues for policy making, stressing their influence on service design and shedding light on the evolution of the policymaking arena.
-An examination of factors influencing innovation capacity in European city governments, as conducted by her, demonstrated the significant role of leadership in fostering innovation within public sector environments.
-Her 2020 research work on the impact of design thinking in public sector innovation labs revealed its potential for reframing policy issues and generating innovative solutions, while also acknowledging the challenges posed by power and politics.
+Lewis' research concerning public sector innovation has focussed on innovation capacity building inside governments and public administrations in Australia and in European cities.
+She has also investigated the emergence of innovation labs as novel avenues for policy making, stressing their influence on service design and shedding light on the evolution of the policymaking arena.
+Lewis investigated the rise of policy design labs with Michael McGann and Emma Blomkamp.
+Their work on the impact of design thinking in public sector innovation labs revealed its potential for reframing policy issues and generating innovative solutions, while also acknowledging the challenges posed by power and politics.
+She analysed the attributes and constraints of policy labs, unveiling supportive structures and processes that foster creative policy solutions.

+Academic governance and research policy

+Another prominent aspect of Lewis's scholarship is research (or science) policy.
+She examined the impact of academic disciplines and national policy settings on research collaboration and research performance.
+Her work on this topic has included in depth examinations of the politics and consequences of performance measurement, academics' views on research funding systems in different nations, research collaboration in different disciplines, and the relationship between academics's perspectives on performance measurement systems and their academic productivity.
+She argued that the perceived impacts of different national systems relate to specific institutional contexts, but that individuals’ views from within the same context also vary based on their own values, leading individual professionals to interpret and react to them in different ways.
+Finally, she has contributed to understanding how performance measurement is being used as a tool for governing.

 Health policy

-Another prominent aspect of Lewis' work is her earlier research on health policy and partnerships, in which she investigated the power dynamics within the medical profession in Victoria, Australia, highlighting the significant impact of medicine on health policy.
+Lewis has also researched health policy and partnerships, in which she investigated the power dynamics within the medical profession in Victoria, Australia, highlighting the significant impact of medicine on health policy.
 In related research, she focused on research partnerships in health, using a network approach to assess partnership strengths, weaknesses, and individual importance.
 Additionally, she examined the policy environment for chronic disease management in rural and remote Indigenous communities, highlighting successful national and sub-national strategies while identifying areas for improvement in partnerships and workforce development.